Borba (newspaper)

-Borba (Борба) was a newspaper published in former Yugoslavia and Serbia, best known from the period when it was the official gazette of the League of Communists of Yugoslavia (LCY) until 1954 and Socialist Alliance of Working People of Yugoslavia thereon until its dissolution.
+Borba (Борба) was a newspaper published in Yugoslavia and Serbia, best known from the period when it was the official gazette of the League of Communists of Yugoslavia (LCY) until 1954 and Socialist Alliance of Working People of Yugoslavia thereon until its dissolution.
 Its name is the Serbo-Croatian word for 'fight' or 'combat'.

 History

 Beginnings and censorship

 The first issue of Borba was published in Zagreb on 19 February 1922. Đuro Cvijić and Kamil Horvatin were the editors of the newspaper at its founding.
 It was the official gazette of the League of Communists of Yugoslavia (LCY), a banned political organization since December 1920 that nevertheless operated clandestinely in the Kingdom of Serbs, Croats and Slovenes and later Kingdom of Yugoslavia.
 From 1924, the editor of Borba was Vladimir Ćopić, who was soon arrested for his articles against the government.
 Functioning as the banned Yugoslav Communist Party's propaganda piece, the paper played in important part in disseminating information among the party members, activists, and sympathizers.

 On 13 January 1929, a week following the proclamation of King Alexander's 6 January Dictatorship, Borba was banned.